mirage/orm/README.md

     ocamlfind ocamlopt -syntax camlp4o -linkpkg -package orm.syntax t.ml

 You can report issues using the Github issue tracker at <http://github.com/mirage/orm/issues>, or mail the authors at <mailto:mirage@recoil.org>.
 If you use the ORM somewhere, feel free to drop us a short line and we can add your project to the Wiki as well.

+We recommend installation via the OPAM package manager, available at <http://opam.ocamlpro.com>.
+Simply do `opam install orm`.

 Usage
 =====